As snow is still upon us, THINK SPRING! Always remember to shop local too! True Value of Bethel is selling Spring items as well as winter items too.

 Certain types of fungi can make indoor gardening go awry, so make sure the soil you choose has been sterilized.

 You can sterilize your own soil by heating it in the oven or microwave with a medium-sized potato.
 When the potato is baked, the soil is ready to seed.

 Step 3: Plant Your Seeds

-Use a tray to hold your starter containers.
+For many of them, planting seeds is a form of therapy.
+For this, you could get the seeds of your choice from e-portals such as Gardeners Dream or other similar websites.
+Once you’ve got the seeds, use a tray to hold your starter containers.
 Line the bottom of each container with paper towels to keep the soil in while allowing water to drain out.
-Fill the containers with potting mix then spread seeds evenly about 1″ apart.
+Fill the containers with the potting mix then spread seeds evenly about 1″ apart.
 Use a pencil to make holes two to three times the size of the seed.
 Then cover the seed with a thin layer of soil, misting the top with water.

 Step 4: Let There Be Light and Water